sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rename-columns.rst

 Reading from Dataset
 ---------------------

-It reads the selected Dataset file.
+It reads the selected Dataset File.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^